 He was a professor of commercial law at the University Kore of Enna and is mentioned by The Legal 500 EMEA among the most reputable banking and finance lawyers in Italy.
 Rodolfo speaks fluently Italian and English language.
 Mr. Errore graduated with a Masters degree of law from Università degli Studi di Palermo in 1989.

 Ms. Ivy began her career at a large US bank serving as Vice President where she successfully worked as an investment advisor.
-After many years working on the asset side of the bank she diversified her experience by moving to the debt side, creatively structuring business and real estate loans for 10 years.
+After many years working on the asset side of the bank she diversified her experience by moving to the debt side, creatively structuring business and real estate debt for 10 years.
 Ms. Ivy is member to several companies in the United States.
 She is involved in joint ventures with real estate developers and investors, she founded her own real estate firm in 2008, serving as President, and also founded a Registered Investment Advisory firm in 2015.

 Ms. Ivy’s entrepreneurial spirit and two decades of executive experience in lending, wealth management and real estate in highly regulated industries from the United States provides invaluable senior leadership capabilities to daily management and vision at National Standard.